hashgraph/hedera-mirror-node/docs/troubleshooting.md

     1. Some mainnet nodes are still in the process of uploading their signatures for the latest file (benign case).
        Logging rate will be at most 20/min.
     2. Bad signatures by some mainnet nodes, halts the downloader progress.
 Logging rate in this case can reach 100/min.

     Effect: In case of bad signatures, it'll halt system progress.
-       Action: Contact devops.
-Investigate source of bad signatures.
-Sadly there is no quick fix for this situation.

     Actions: